josedaniel/backup-genius/README.md

 ## 💡 Tips and Troubleshooting

-### Log Files
-The script creates log files in the backup location folder.
-Check these logs if you encounter any issues.

 ### Common Issues
 - **Permission errors**: Ensure the script has necessary permissions to access all files and folders.
 - **MySQL connection issues**: Verify database credentials and that the mysql-client can connect using those credentials.